Hematoxylin and Eosin (H&E)

 This procedure employs a combination of stains applied in series which results in nuclei staining purple; cytoplasm, keratin, and erythrocytes staining bright red or orange; and collagen bright or light blue.
 Mallory trichrome is particularly useful in demonstrating cells and small blood vessels of connective tissue.
 Similar stains, such as Masson trichrome and Gomori trichrome, yield comparable results except that collagen stains blue-green or green.

 The dye Sirius red in a solution of picric acid stains collagen red and cytoplasm a lighter violet or pink, with nuclei purple if first stained with hematoxylin.
 Under the polarizing microscope, collagen stained with picro-sirius red is birefringent and can be detected specifically.

 This histochemical procedure stains complex carbohydrate- containing cell components, which become magenta (shades of purplish pink).
 PAS is used most commonly to demonstrate cells filled with mucin granules, glycogen deposits, or the glycocalyx.

 These are two similar combinations of stains that are widely used on fixed cells of blood or bone marrow smears to demonstrate types of blood cells.
 Granules in leukocytes are seen to have differential affinity for the stain components.
 Nuclei stain purple and erythrocytes stain uniformly pink or pinkish orange.

 Various procedures employing solutions of silver or gold salts have been developed to demonstrate filamentous structures in neurons and fibers of reticulin (type III collagen).
 By these "metal impregnation" techniques these filaments stain dark brown or black.
 Such stains have been largely replaced now by immunohistochemical procedures.

-Several staining methods have been developed to distinguish elastic structures from collagen, most of which stain the elastin-rich structures brown or shades of purple.
-Examples of such stains are ...
+Several staining methods have been developed to distinguish elastic structures from collagen, most of which stain the elastin-rich structures brown ...